 Details of language and linguistic conferences and other events around the world.

 Note: I have attended quite a few of the polyglot events, except the polyglot conferences in Budapest and Thessaloniki.
 I have thoroughly enjoyed them, and would recommend them to anybody with even the slightest interest in languages.

 Large polyglot events started with the Polyglot Conference in Budapest in May 2013.
 These events are open to anybody who is interested in languages.
 There is no minimum requirement for the number of languages you speak, or how well you speak them.

 At polyglot events you can meet language enthusiasts from around the world, practise your languages, attend, take part in and give lectures, talks, discussions and language taster sessions, and get a flavour of the local culture.

 The Polyglot Conference takes place over two days, usually in October, and in a different venue each year.
-The venues are usually universities, colleges or culutral centres.
-Past conferences have taken place in Budapest in Hungary (2013), Novi Sad in Serbia (2014), New York in the USA (2015), Thessaloniki in Greece (2016), Reykjavík in Iceland (2017), Ljubljana in Slovenia (2018), Fukuoka (福岡市) in Japan (2019), and online in 2020.
+The venues are usually universities, colleges or cultural centres.
+Past conferences have taken place in Budapest in Hungary (2013), Novi Sad in Serbia (2014), New York in the USA (2015), Thessaloniki in Greece (2016), Reykjavík in Iceland (2017), Ljubljana in Slovenia (2018), Fukuoka (福岡市) in Japan (2019), and online in 2020 and 2021.

 The Polyglot Gathering takes place over four days and includes lectures, talks, discussions, language taster sessions, and lots of opportunities to practise your languages.
 There are also organised activities in the evenings and before and after the event.
-So far there have been Polyglot Gatherings in Berlin in 2014, 2015 and 2016, in Bratislava in 2017, 2018 and 2019, and online in 2020.
+So far there have been Polyglot Gatherings in Berlin in 2014, 2015 and 2016, in Bratislava in 2017, 2018 and 2019, and online in 2020 and 2021.

 The first North American Polyglot Symposium was held at Concorida University in Montreal in Canada in July 2016.
 It took place over two days, and included lectures, talks, language taster sessions, and opportunities to practise languages and to explore Montreal.
 It was renamed the Montreal Language Festival (LangFest) in 2017.